 |Comparison of a normal round & the lengthened case because of a loose barrel thread|

-Remington has also discontinued making extractors for these guns (apparently because they are now obsolete by their standards), extractor #14669 which was 30-06 size riveted type and are the same that had been used on the 700, 740, 742, 760, 788.
+Remington has also discontinued making extractors for these guns (apparently because they are now obsolete by their standards), extractor #14669 which was 30-06 size riveted type and are the same that had been used on the 700, 740, 742, 760, 788 (all obsolete guns).
 These extractors are riveted into the bolt, require a special rivet and tool to install.
-The extractors and riveting tool are currently available from Brownells in Iowa 1-800-471-0015.
+The rivet tool and replacement extractors are currently available from Brownells in Iowa 1-800-471-0015.

 Bolt latches are also factory discontinued, but are being